If you’re a videographer, filmmaker, streamer, or content creator, chances are you’ve encountered animated backgrounds.

-Adobe Stock is a great source for high quality and professional stock footage.
-They have plenty of animated backgrounds, videos, and pictures available for licensing and many are included with a free trial.
+Adobe Stock is an excellent source of high-quality and professional stock footage.
+They have plenty of animated backgrounds, videos, and pictures available for licensing, and many are included with a free trial.

-Adobe Stock’s biggest limitation is that payment is required and it can get quite expensive.
-If you’re on a very slim budget, this might not be the best resource for you.
-Still, Adobe Stock has great search functions and can be a solid place to start when looking for animations.
+Adobe Stock’s most significant limitation is that payment is required and can get quite expensive.
+This might not be your best resource if you’re on a very slim budget.
+Still, Adobe Stock has excellent search functions and can be a solid place to start when looking for animations.

 You might also like Best Free Plug-ins for Adobe Premiere Pro

 Next on our list is Storyblocks.
-They are another well known company that specializes in stock footage and their libraries are extensive.
+They are another well-known company specializing in stock footage; their libraries are extensive.

 A big benefit of using Storyblocks is their organization.
 Within the category of animated backgrounds, they have plenty of subsections to make your browsing much easier.

 Storyblocks also operates via a subscription service.
-While not free, it’s extremely nice to know exactly how much money you’re spending ($20 a month) as opposed to licensing videos one by one.
+While not free, knowing how much money you spend ($20 a month) instead of licensing videos individually is nice.

 3. Motion Array

-Another extremely useful resource for backgrounds is Motion Array.
+Another handy resource for backgrounds is Motion Array.
 They have hundreds of backgrounds to select from and are searchable by price, usage, and type.

-In order to download assets, an account is required.
-That said, you don’t need to pay to make an account and it’s possible to filter your search to only include free backgrounds.
+To download assets, an account is required.
+That said, you don’t need to pay to make an account, and it’s possible to filter your search only to include free backgrounds.

-While a paid subscription will allow you to find a greater variety of high quality animated backgrounds, Motion Array is a great resource for those of us looking for free backgrounds while ensuring fair use.
+While a paid subscription will allow you to find a greater variety of high-quality animated backgrounds, Motion Array is an excellent resource for those looking for free backgrounds while ensuring fair use.

-If you’re looking for free animated backgrounds, Pixabay is a great website to check out.
+If you’re looking for free animated backgrounds, Pixabay is a great website.
 There are plenty of backgrounds available to download at no cost.

-It’s also possible to refine your searches by category, however their filter functions are a bit more limited than the resources listed above.
-The quality on Pixabay is also a bit less consistent than more professional sources.
+It’s also possible to refine your searches by category.
+However, their filter functions are slightly more limited than the resources listed above.
+The quality on Pixabay is also a bit less consistent than that of more professional sources.

-There are plenty of wonderful assets to be found, but there is also a lot of footage you will have to search through.
+There are plenty of beautiful assets to be found, but there is also a lot of footage you must search through.

-It’s always important to make sure that you choose an asset because it fits your project, and not just because it was easy to find.
+It’s always important to make sure you choose an asset because it fits your project and not just because it is easy to find.

 You might also enjoy our guide on How to create MOGRT files in Premiere Pro

 A lot of the videos and animations found on Videezy are available for free.
-This makes Videezy a great source for filmmakers with no budget.
-There is a pro feature available as well that allows you to buy credits to license videos (starting at 10 credits for $49).
+This makes Videezy an excellent source for filmmakers with no budget.
+A pro feature is also available that allows you to buy credits to license videos (starting at ten credits for $49).

 You might enjoy our best free tutorials for learning Premiere Pro fast

-If you’re a low/no-budget creator, that will often inform what backgrounds you use, your lighting, and the tone of the project.
+If you’re a low/no-budget creator, that will often inform what backgrounds you use, your lighting, and the project’s tone.
 That doesn’t mean the project will be bad or unprofessional.

-The story being told, personality, and tone of your video are the most important factors to engaging viewers and getting your point across.
+The story being told, as well as the personality and tone of your video, are essential to engaging viewers and getting your point across.

 When using animated backgrounds, try to do so in a way that bolsters the story and tone of the project.

-At the end of the day, remember why you’re making your video in the first place and understand that tools like stock footage and animations are just that; tools.
-Your voice and the story should always come as a priority in any project you create.
+Remember why you’re making your video in the first place and understand that tools like stock footage and animations are tools.
+Your voice and the story should always be prioritized in any project you create.